MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/configuration-with-applicationinsights-config.md

     bool TryGetApplicationId(string instrumentationKey, out string applicationId);
 }
 ```
--->

 We provide two implementations in the [Microsoft.ApplicationInsights](https://www.nuget.org/packages/Microsoft.ApplicationInsights) SDK: `ApplicationInsightsApplicationIdProvider` and `DictionaryApplicationIdProvider`.

 ### ApplicationInsightsApplicationIdProvider

 This wrapper is for our Profile API.
-It will throttle requests and cache results.
+It throttles requests and cache results.

 This provider is added to your config file when you install either [Microsoft.ApplicationInsights.DependencyCollector](https://www.nuget.org/packages/Microsoft.ApplicationInsights.DependencyCollector) or [Microsoft.ApplicationInsights.Web](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Web/).